SPC120/university/applied-developer-course/lab6-visualbuildercloudservice/visualbuilder.md

 https://objectstorage.us-{region}-1.oraclecloud.com/n/{namespaceName}/b/{bucketName}/o/{objectName}
 ```

+Note: In above API we will replace region, namespaceName, bucketName and objectName

-1. Click on **services** in left panel and then click on **plus sign** to add new service connection
+1. Go back to VBCS application.
+Click on **services** in left panel and then click on **plus sign** to add new service connection

    ![](images/7.png " ")

-2. Select Define by Endpoint to add REST endpoints
+2. Select **Define by Endpoint** to add REST endpoints
    ![](images/12.png " ")

 3. Enter the Object Storage URL.
-Method will be **PUT** since we will uplload image to Object Storage.
+Method will be **PUT** since we will upload image to Object Storage.
 Click **Next**
    ![](images/13.png " ")

 4. By default you will be in **Overview** tab.
 Change **Service Name**
    ![](images/14.png " ")

-5. Click on **Server**, under Server Variables change region variable to your region, here we are using ashburn and we will change the authentication to `Oracle Cloud Infrastructire API signature 1.0`
+5. Click on **Server**, under Server Variables change region variable to your region, here we are using Ashburn region and we will change the authentication to `Oracle Cloud Infrastructire API signature 1.0`
    ![](images/15.png " ")

 6. Click on **pencil icon** to add API key ( < tenancyocid >/< userocid >/< fingerprint >) and Private Key.
 Click **Save**